Cinegy/TsAnalyser/README.md

 Just run the EXE from inside a command-prompt, and you will be offered a basic interactive mode to get cracking checking out your stream.

-Now in v1.3, you can check out a .TS file and scan through it - just drag / drop the .TS file onto the EXE!
+From v1.3, you can check out a .TS file and scan through it - just drag / drop the .TS file onto the EXE!

 If you start launching things with arguments (maybe from a BAT file), try enabling the embedded web service - then you can browse to: